coderedcorp/coderedcms/docs/getting_started/tutorial03.rst

 Select the **Hero Unit** block.
 Next set a background image or color - we are going to download and use `this image <https://pixabay.com/photos/laboratory-analysis-chemistry-2815641/>`_ from `Pixabay <https://pixabay.com>`_.

-Now to add content to our hero unit, under the Content field select **Responsive Grid Row** and then a **Column**.
+Now to add content to our hero unit, under the content field select **Responsive Grid Row** and then a **Column**.
 Inside our column, we will add **Text** and format it.

+* Add "Building a Healthier World" as an H2 in bold.
+* Add "Research.
+Discovery.
+Manufacturing." as an H4 in italics in the same text editor.

 Next, click the small "+" icon directly below the text field.
 This will let you add another block directly below the text, but still in the same column.

-Select the **Button Link** block.
+* Select the **Button Link** block.
 There are a few options here.
-We are going to do Page Link and link it to "What's happening at CRX-Pharma" page.
-Change the only required field **Button Title** to "Read Our Blog", and change the **Button Size** to large.
+* We are going to do Page Link and link it to"What's Happening at CRX-Pharma" page.
+* Change the **Button Title** field to "Read Our Blog"
+* Change the **Button Size** to large.

-My editing page now looks like this (ignore the misplaced side menu, that is just a result of the screenshot):
+My editing page now looks like this:

 .. figure:: images/tut03/hero_unit_editor.jpeg
     :alt: The home page editor after adding a hero unit.